Dhakshayini1004/Cpp_Exp6_LoopingStatements/README.md

 -- It checks each number using the modulus operator (%) to determine evenness.
 -- The continue statement is used to skip odd numbers and continue to the next iteration.

--The second program uses a for loop to print the word "SIT" five times.
+- The second program uses a for loop to print the word "SIT" five times.
 -- It highlights how repetitive tasks can be handled using loops instead of writing the same line multiple times.

 - The third program uses a while loop for password validation.